 Data from the same site also reveals that, unlike in-ground pools, your above-ground pool doesn’t have any impact on the property value of your home.
-This is because an above-ground pool can be easily removed, replaced and re-installed.
+This is because an above-ground pool can be easily removed, replaced, and re-installed.
 In addition, installing an above-ground swimming pool costs far less than installing an in-ground one.

-In order for an in-ground swimming pool to add to the property value of your home, you need to maintain it very clean, well-kept and in usable condition all the time.
+In order for an in-ground swimming pool to add to the property value of your home, you need to maintain it very clean, well-kept, and in usable condition all the time.
 Also, it must have met all the required safety standards before a bank or mortgage lender can issue a loan for your property.
 Otherwise, it could greatly affect your property value negatively.

 Your home’s appraised value can be used to assess real estate taxes on your property.
 Depending on its state of maintenance, calculating your annual real estate taxes involves your home’s value being multiplied by a certain percentage figure.
-If your in-ground pool has had any influence on your home’s overall value, that increase is going to be reflected on your property taxes accordingly.
+If your in-ground pool has had any influence on your home’s overall value, that increase is going to be reflected in your property taxes accordingly.

 If you think you are overpaying your property tax, be sure to contact The Heller & ConsultantsTax Grievance Group and request a FREE analysis today!
 Or click here to simply fill out a Tax Grievance Application.
 You have NOTHING to lose….except your taxes!